christinasunnegardh/katacoda-scenarios/dockertutorial/step5.md

 `docker image build --tag react-test-app:1.0 .`{{execute}}

 *This might take some time!
-Especially in step 5.*
+Especially step 4, when all dependencies are installed.*

 The `--tag` option let's you state the name of the image and the tag/version, on the format `name:tag`.
 When the build has finished you should see: